About

 - MSc in Cognitive Neuroscience, University College London, supervised by Professor Tali Sharot

-- BS in Psychology (Concentration: Behavioral Neuroscience and Health Studies), Fairfield University, supervised by Dr. Margaret McClure and Dr. Patrick Kelley
+- BS in Psychology (Behavioral Neuroscience & Health Studies), Fairfield University

 Contact